Eronmmer/define-this/readme.md

 - Add interactive spinner/loader-like texts while users await results

 - Display translation of words from one language to another

+## Contributing

+Your beautiful PRs are always welcome. 🤗

 ## APIS used